 Visiting the Castle is free for members of the National trust.
 Unfortunately, your NT membership does not get you into the ruins of Lindisfarne Priory, which is managed by English Heritage (Yes, we’ll resist subjecting you to a rant about why these two noble institutions should honour each other’s memberships, but don’t tempt us….).

-Entry to the Gertrude Jekyll Garden is free, whether or not you visit the Castle.
+Entry to the Gertrude Jekyll Garden is free, whether or not you visit the Castle, and you can walk to the castle and around it without needing to pay.
 More on that later.

 Is there disabled access to the Castle?
 What about disabled parking?